Ksenia Monko: Senior career

 Monko/Khaliavin moved up to the senior level for the 2011–12 season.
 They were assigned to compete at 2011 Skate America and 2011 Cup of China as their Grand Prix events but Khaliavin fell ill with mononucleosis in September.
 They withdrew from both Grand Prix events but returned to competition at the Russian Championships where they finished 5th.

 In February 2012, Monko/Khaliavin switched coaches to Alexander Zhulin and Oleg Volkov.
 They finished 6th at the 2012 Rostelecom Cup and 4th at the 2013 Russian Championships.
 They joined the Russian team to the 2013 World Team Trophy, replacing Ekaterina Bobrova / Dmitri Soloviev who withdrew due to injury.
 Monko/Khaliavin finished 3rd at the event and Team Russia finished 4th overall.
 The duo withdrew from the exhibitions after Khaliavin developed an infection resulting in a high fever.

 In the 2013–14 season, Monko/Khaliavin won silver at the 2013 Nebelhorn Trophy, behind Americans Madison Hubbell / Zachary Donohue, and then bronze at the 2013 International Cup of Nice.
 Their Grand Prix results were sixth at the 2013 Trophée Eric Bompard and fifth at the 2013 Rostelecom Cup.
 After placing fifth at the 2014 Russian Championships, they were not selected for the Olympics.

 For the 2014–15 Grand Prix season, Monko/Khaliavin placed fourth at 2014 Skate Canada International and second at 2014 NHK Trophy.
 They went on to place second at the 2015 Russian Championships.
 They finished 10th at the 2015 European Championships and eighth at the 2015 World Championships.

 For the 2015–16 Grand Prix, Monko/Khaliavin started their season by finishing fourth at 2015 Skate Canada International, they withdrew from their second assignment at the 2015 Rostelecom Cup due to Monko's injury.
 In 2016, she retired from competition due to the injury.

+Coaching career

+In June 2023, Monko, Khaliavin, and Khaliavin's other ice dance partner, Sara Hurtado, opened the SK International Ice Dance School in Madrid, Spain.